Deliver nutritious meals and provide a caring contact to seniors and adults with disabilities in Ottawa.

-* Please note, Meals on Wheels usually has multiple volunteer opportunities as listed below, however we are currently only recruiting drivers.
+* NOTE: Meals on Wheels usually has multiple volunteer opportunities as listed below, however due to the current COVID-19 pandemic, we are currently only recruiting drivers (see above).

 Meals on Wheels volunteer opportunities include:

-Drivers and servers help deliver meals in both our hot meal and frozen meal programs.
+Drivers and Servers deliver meals in both our hot meal and frozen meal programs.
+Drivers use their own vehicles and are paired up with a volunteer Server.
+Servers do not need to have their own vehicle.
 Delivery of a route takes approximately 2 hours.
-During this short time, our volunteers see the direct impact their help makes in the lives of our clients.
+During this short time, volunteers see the direct impact their help makes in the clients’ lives.

 We also have a need for bilingual volunteers to help in the office assisting on the phones and providing administrative support.
 Bilingual delivery volunteers are also a great asset so that we can provide the best service to our French speaking clients.